Best Chicken Coop Cameras 2026: 5 Top Picks

 Power source is usually the deciding factor.
 If you've got electricity at the coop, wired cameras are simpler and more reliable.
 If not, you'll need battery or solar power.

 WiFi range can be tricky.
-Many coops sit 50-200 feet from the house, which is at the edge of most routers' range.
+Many coops sit 50 to 200 feet from the house, which is at the edge of most routers' range.
 You might need a WiFi extender.

 Motion alerts let you know when something's happening without constantly watching the feed.
 The best cameras send a push notification to your phone when they detect movement.